psy0rz/zfs_autobackup/README.md

-                        uncompleted backups, or cleanups) --no-send             Dont send snapshots (usefull for cleanups, or if you want a serperate send-cronjob) --allow-empty         If nothing has changed, still create empty snapshots.
+                        uncompleted backups, or cleanups) --no-send             Dont send snapshots (usefull for cleanups, or if you want a serperate send-cronjob) --min-change MIN_CHANGE
+                        Number of bytes written after which we consider a dataset changed (default 200000) --allow-empty         If nothing has changed, still create empty snapshots.
+                        (same as --min-change=0)
   --ignore-replicated   Ignore datasets that seem to be replicated some other
                         way.
 (No changes since lastest snapshot.
 Usefull for proxmox HA replication)